At first glance, Danny “The King” Kingad is a quiet, unassuming 24-year-old Filipino.

 “My cousin wanted me to go to varsity, so I started to train incessantly,” Kingad states.
 “He is the reason I spend so much time training.
 I did a lot of running as well, to go along with my training in wushu.

 Kingad’s natural talent at wushu and his dedication to the art led him to the University Of The Cordilleras, where he was fully entrenched as a member of the university’s team.
-Under the tutelage of famed Filipino coach Mark Sangiao, he achieved a milestone in 2015 when he won the Regional Wushu Championship.
+Under the tutelage of famed Filipino coach Mark Sangiao, he achieved a milestone in 2015 when he won a regional wushu championship.

-During sessions, Kingad occasionally trained in grappling to expand on his skill set, and after seeing some of his peers find success in the cage, he was motivated to follow in their footsteps.
+During sessions, Kingad occasionally trained in grappling to expand on his skill set, and after seeing some of his peers find success in the Circle, he was motivated to follow in their footsteps.

-“I used wushu to help me with my discipline and I am now training in other martial arts, because it is a big motivation for me,” said Kingad.
+“I used wushu to help me with my discipline and I am now training in other martial arts because it is a big motivation for me,” Kingad says.
 “I saw some of the seniors at school competing, and they are champions now.
 I wanted to become a [world] champion too.”

 Becoming the ONE Flyweight World Champion could very well be in his future.
-After all, since making his debut three years ago, he has compiled a stellar 8-1 record.
+After all, since making his promotional debut three years ago, he has compiled a stellar 14-2 record.

-Although he is only 22, Kingad has experienced the dark side of life and gained a tremendous amount of wisdom at such a young age.
+Although he is only 24, “The King” has experienced the dark side of life and gained a tremendous amount of wisdom at such a young age.